-There is an embedded process within the council which examines operational and strategic risks.
+There is an embedded process within the council which examines operational and strategic risks as part of the performance management system.
 The corporate risk register is a vital component of this process as it supports and informs the production of the corporate plan and is reviewed by the Governance and Audit Committee at the same time as the annual accounts are approved.